Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 ffffbc88`eeb10c50  0000014e`4a4055f5 00000000`00000000 ; rbp = 0
 ffffbc88`eeb10c60  00000000`00000000 00007ff9`cbf2a474 ; supposedly, rcx and reserved space
 ffffbc88`eeb10c70  00000000`00000033 00000000`00000246 ; r11 and 33h
-ffffbc88`eeb10c80  00000023`5136f6c8 00000000`0000002b ;<-- here are the 2Bh marker and user stack rsp, exactly in the order they were pushed ffffbc88`eeb10c90  ffffbc88`eeb11000                   ;free stack space begins at 0xffffbc88eeb10c90 and "grows" towards smaller addresses
+ffffbc88`eeb10c80  00000023`5136f6c8 00000000`0000002b ; here are the 2Bh marker and user stack rsp, exactly in the order they were pushed ffffbc88`eeb10c90  ffffbc88`eeb11000                   ; free stack space begins at 0xffffbc88eeb10c90 and "grows" towards smaller addresses
                    ------top--------
 {% endhighlight %}

 Paradoxically, the results are as promising as they are inconclusive: on the one hand, we found the "2Bh" marker and user stack rsp, on other hand, the value of rcx did not match the one recorded on stack, and, to top it all off, rbp == 0 seems to be suspicious.
 Let us not get discouraged.
 The latter might have been overwritten somewhere down the road and we are, probably, still on the right track.
 The last instruction traceable in this stack dump is `push rbp` (in line **12**).
 Then, as a result of memory allocation for local variables, rsp is offset by 0x158: `rsp = 0xffffbc88eeb10c58 - 0x158 = 0xffffbc88eeb10b00` and rbp, ostensibly, is reassigned to point to the new stack frame: `rbp = rsp + 0x80 = ffffbc88eeb10b80`.
 The further computations are relative to **rbp**.

-<div class="env-header"> cdb: Stack Dump #2 </div>
+{% include code-block-header.html title="cdb: Stack Dump #2" %}
-{% highlight nasm linenos %}
+{% highlight none linenos %}

 0: kd> dq ffffbc88`eeb10b30
 ffffbc88`eeb10b30  00000000`0000002c ffffffff`ffffffff